Indexing ERC-20 Transfers on a Tanssi EVM Network¶

 The Squid template comes with a variable for your RPC URL defined in your .env

 file.
-You can replace that with the RPC URL for your Tanssi appchain.
-For demonstration purposes, the RPC URL for the demo EVM appchain is hardcoded directly, as shown above.
+You can replace that with the RPC URL for your network.
+For demonstration purposes, the RPC URL for the demo EVM network is hardcoded directly, as shown above.
 If you're setting the RPC URL in your .env

 , the respective line will look like this: